RUANLASS/Replication_Scratch/README.md

 **Failure detection threshold.** The health checker requires three consecutive failed health checks before declaring the leader dead and initiating promotion.
 A single failed check could be a transient network hiccup.
 The tradeoff is detection latency: at a 5-second check interval with a threshold of 3, failover takes up to 15 seconds.
 Lowering the threshold risks false positives — promoting a follower when the leader is merely slow, which causes split-brain.

 **Split-brain is not prevented, only demonstrated.** If the old leader comes back after a follower is promoted, two nodes will accept writes simultaneously and their WALs will diverge.
 The test `TestSplitBrainObservation` demonstrates this explicitly — you can see two nodes with different data at the same logical point in time.
 Preventing this requires fencing tokens or a consensus protocol like Raft.
-This project shows clearly why those mechanisms exist.

 ---